tedneward/Azgaarnoth/Races/Tortles.md

 # [Tortles](../Creatures/Tortles.md)
-Tortles have a saying: “We wear our homes on our backs.”
+Tortles have a saying: "We wear our homes on our backs."
 These turtle folk live on many worlds, most often journeying up and down coasts, along waterways, and across the sea.
-Tortles don’t have a unified story of how they were created, but they all have a sense of being mystically connected to the natural world.
+Tortles don't have a unified story of how they were created, but they all have a sense of being mystically connected to the natural world.
 Carrying their shelter on their backs gives tortles a special feeling of security wherever they go, for even if they visit a far, unknown country, they have a place to lay their heads.

 Tortles exhibit the same range of coloration and patterns found among turtles, and many tortles enjoy adorning their shells in distinctive ways.